-20 apartments for rent in Iroquois, Louisville, KY
+20 apartments for rent near Iroquois, Louisville, KY

 Located on the south side, the neighborhood of Iroquois is bounded by Beechmont, Third Street, Kenwood Drive and Hazelwood Avenue.
 Iroquois Park, a spacious recreational area, serves as a neighborhood focal point.
 Largely a residential neighborhood built in the 1950s, Iroquois is characterized by a mix of single-family homes and apartments.